Huntley Bakich

-Huntley Bakich (born 1973) is a former American football linebacker.
+Huntley Bakich (born 1973) is an American former football linebacker.
 He played at W.T.
 White High School in Dallas, Texas.

 During his Senior year he was recognized by Parade Magazine All-American team, 1991 USA Today High School All-American team, USA Today Texas Player of the year, Touchdown Club of Columbus Player of the Year Runner Up with Former All-American linebacker Derek Brooks, Dallas All Sports Association (DASA) Male Athlete of the Year and among others, the Texas FAB 55 list of top players in the State along with future Notre Dame teammate Mike Miller, also a FAB 55 selection in 1991.